UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 Some of the key pre-processing performed in the data includes: - As ID is the ID of each client, which is unique, feature is dropped.
-- Despite being categorical in nature, SEX will be regarded as a binary value.
+- `SEX` will be regarded as a binary value since the data contains binary values.
 - As there are unknown values in the `EDUCATION` feature, they were combined and grouped along with “Others”.
 Finally, the categories were encoded as 1 for high school, 2 for university, 3 for graduate school,